Do you have Symptoms of Irregular pH Balance?

 A good guide is the 80/20 rule.
 You should aim for 80% of your diet to consist of whole foods such as nuts, soy products and non-starchy vegetables, lean meats, beans and whole grains.
 The remaining 20% should be acid-forming foods such as processed pasta, fast food, crackers, cookies, sugary sweets and cereals and many frozen commercially processed meals.

 A thorough colon cleanse is a good start to balancing pH as it will eliminate toxins, parasites and acidic waste.
-An alkalizing mineral supplement such as L-minerate528 can also be taken by adding a few drops to a glass of water three times a day.
 You can also get your body's pH level back in line with All Day Energy Greens which is high in nutrient-rich superfoods and eliminates acid waste in the body.